- General Information

 Riverton City Drainage Way History

-Three primary creek systems cross Riverton City which flow from the west to the east.
+Two primary creek systems cross Riverton City flowing west to the east.
+The third Butterfield system is diverted to Midas creek in Herriman City but still exists in Riverton downstream of Redwood Road.
 Rose Creek is located at the southern boundary and Midas Creek on the northern boundary.
 Butterfield Creek was historically located more-less through the center.
-The creek split somewhere around 4000 West and only remnants remain beginning at Redwood Road at 11850 South and 13500 South.
-During construction of the canals culverts where not installed for Butterfield Creek and until about 2001 it discharged to the Utah and Salt Lake Canal.
+The Historic Butterfield Creek split somewhere around 4000 West but only remnants remain beginning at Redwood Road at 11850 South on the north and 13500 South on the south end of the City.
+Previously Butterfield Creek discharged over the surface into downstream canal systems.
 In addition, farming practices slowly filled Butterfield Creek with soil causing Butterfield Creek to shrink and later residential development ultimately erased its existence across most of the City except for the eastern quarter.
 Riverton is divided by five canals which flow from the south to the north.
-Beginning on the east boundary is the Beckstead Ditch, South Jordan Canal, Utah and Salt Lake Distributing, Utah Lake Distributing and the furthest west is the Welby Canal, also know as the Provo River or Highland Canal.
+Beginning on the east boundary is the Beckstead Ditch, South Jordan Canal, Utah and Salt Lake Distributing, Utah Lake Distributing respectively and the furthest west is the Welby Canal, also know as the Provo River or Highland Canal.

-Many of the challenges come from the fact that many subdivisions do not have their own detention systems and many piped systems were installed through private property.
-As mentioned, the canals and creeks received much of this new runoff impact without and flood control management using all the capacity with not place for new development to discharge runoff.
-Also Rose and Midas and the canals had to pick up the load from the Butterfield Creek basin and this required expensive piped systems to carry runoff from abandoned Butterfield basin to Rose and Midas where possible.
-The remaining runoff had to be discharged to canal requiring overflows from the canals to these creeks to manage the additional runoff of the urbanizing City.
+Some of todays challenges come from the fact that many subdivisions did not have their own detention systems and many piped systems were installed through private property.
+Also, the canals and creeks received much of this new runoff impact without runoff rate restriction using most of the receiving systems capacity, leaving new development with significant discharge rate restrictions.
+Also Rose and Midas Creeks and the canals had to pick up the load from the abandoned Butterfield Creek basin resulting in expensive piped systems for conveying the basin runoff to Rose Creek, Midas Creeks, the Jordan River and the canals where possible.
+Runoff to canals resulted in the necessity for overflow structures for spilling excess runoff volume from the canals to the creeks.

-In 2002 UDOT improved 12600 South which included a conveyance from the west side of the City to the Jordan River, however, betterment cost prohibited including much of the already built out Butterfield basin which resulted in a 12600 South system basin that mainly included the 12600 South frontage properties only.
+In 2002 UDOT improved 12600 South which included a conveyance system from the west side of the City to the Jordan River, however, betterment cost prohibited including much of the already built out Butterfield Basin which resulted in a 12600 South system basin which is mainly limited to the 12600 South frontage properties only.

 Local Water Quality Concerns